 What is the South Carolina Office of Educator Services’s role in maintaining current teaching certificates?

 The South Carolina Office of Educator Services manages requests for certificate updates.
-Teachers should file a Request for Change/Action Form directly with the Office of Educator Services to make the following requests.
+Teachers should use the SCDE Educator Portal to request the following updates: .